lkbodine/Oracle-To-Redshift-Data-Loader/README.md

 #### Was there an AWS white paper on Oracle to AWS migration strategies?
 Yes, [here](https://d0.awsstatic.com/whitepapers/strategies-for-migrating-oracle-database-to-aws.pdf) it is.

+#### Do you use psql to execute COPY command against Redshift?
+No. I use `psycopg2` python module.

+#### Why are you uloading extracted data to S3? whould it be easier to just execute COPY command foth spool file?
+As of now you cannot load from local file.
+You can use COPY command with Amazon Redshift, but only with files located on S3.
+If you are loading CSV file from Windows command line - take a look at [CSV_Loader_For_Redshift](https://github.com/alexbuz/CSV_Loader_For_Redshift)

 #### Can I modify default psql COPY command?
 Yes.
 Edit include/loader.py and add/remove COPY command options